williamchenakaweinin/fastapi-alembic-sqlmodel-async/README.md

 # Async configuration for FastAPI and SQLModel

 This is a project template which uses [FastAPI](https://fastapi.tiangolo.com/), [Alembic](https://alembic.sqlalchemy.org/en/latest/) and async [SQLModel](https://sqlmodel.tiangolo.com/) as ORM which already is compatible with [Pydantic V2](https://docs.pydantic.dev/2.5/) and [SQLAlchemy V2.0](https://docs.sqlalchemy.org/en/20/).
 It shows a complete async CRUD template using authentication.
 Our implementation utilizes the newest version of FastAPI and incorporates typing hints that are fully compatible with **Python >=3.10**.
 If you're looking to build modern and efficient web applications with Python, this template will provide you with the necessary tools to get started quickly.
 You can read a short article with the motivations of starting this project in [Our Journey Using Async FastAPI](https://medium.com/allient/our-journey-using-async-fastapi-to-harnessing-the-power-of-modern-web-apis-90301827f14c?source=friends_link&sk=9006b3f2a4137a28a8576a69546c8c18).

-If you are looking for a started template CLI, I recommend you to use [create-fastapi-project](https://github.com/allient/create-fastapi-project)
+If you are looking to create new a project from zero, I recommend you to use [create-fastapi-project](https://github.com/allient/create-fastapi-project).

+Do you need assistance, trainning or support for your newxt project using fastapi?.
+Please don't hesitate to get in touch with our team at [info@allient.io](mailto:info@allient.io) or schedule a meeting with us [here](https://calendly.com/jonathanvargas).

 ## Why Use This Template?